 Deuteronomy 16:1, 6 adds further explanation: "Observe the month of Aviv and celebrate the Passover of the Lord your God, because in the month of Aviv he brought you out of Egypt by night...There you must sacrifice the Passover in the evening, when the sun goes down, on the anniversary of your departure from Egypt."

 The death of Jesus between the evenings fulfilled God's appointed deliverance of His chosen people for all time.
 Paul said it best in Corinthians 5:7: "...For Christ, our Passover Lamb, has been sacrificed."
-The 14th day God's first month will begin at twilight, April 19 on our 2019 Gregorian calendar.
+The 14th day of God's first month will begin the evening of April 15 on our 2022 Gregorian calendar.